We are ready to answer your questions and provide guidance.

-In vivo pharmacokinetic (PK) screening can be instrumental in the selection of lead compounds with desirable bioavailability profiles for further investigation in drug development programs.
-Well-designed PK studies provide ADME (absorption, distribution, metabolism and elimination) data to assist in the study design and species selection of preclinical studies, including dosing schedule and dose levels.
+In vivo pharmacokinetic (PK) studies can be instrumental in the screening and selection of lead compounds with desirable bioavailability profiles for further investigation in drug development programs.
+Well-designed PK studies provide drug exposure data to assist in the study design and species selection of preclinical studies, including dosing schedule and dose levels.
 PK analysis prior to nonclinical toxicology studies verify that the formulation and dose form provides adequate drug exposure in the test animal.

 Bioanalysis is performed at our Chicago facility for determination of small molecules or biologics in blood, urine, plasma, serum, CSF, or tissues.
 Our state of the art bioanalytical capabilities include LC-MS/MS – AB SCIEX 5500 and robotic sample prep systems.
 Biologic drugs may be determined using ELISA or qPCR assays.

 PK Study Options